-Tottenham Hotspur goalkeeper Hugo Lloris has said that he will not finish his playing career at the club, citing a desire to play in the MLS before he hangs up his gloves.
+Tottenham goalkeeper Hugo Lloris revealed earlier this week he will not finish his playing career with Spurs, admitting a desire to play in Major League Soccer before hanging up his gloves.

 Signed from Lyon by Andre Villas-Boas in 2012, Lloris quickly established himself as first-choice between the sticks.